erlete/aerotech-programming-course/README.md

 **Contents covered by this course do not represent any official validation of the knowledge acquired by the students.
 The repository is an open-source tool for learning purposes only.**

 **Suggestions over the contents of this course are welcome, yet it is not assured that all (or any) suggestions will be implemented.
-Feel free to open an issue or a pull request to suggest any change.**
+Feel free to open an issue or a pull request to propose any changes.**

-**This repository is subject to the [GNU Affero General Public License v3](LICENSE).
-Feel free to explore its permissions and limitations at any time.**
+**This repository is subject to the [GNU Affero General Public License v3](LICENSE).**

-[^1]: Linux support is not explicitely provided by GitHub, but it can be installed through [this repository](https://github.com/shiftkey/desktop/releases).
+[^1]: Linux support is not explicitely provided by GitHub, but it can be installed through [this repository](https://github.com/shiftkey/desktop) ([link to the latest release](https://github.com/shiftkey/desktop/releases)).